Dogchaseacar/Dogchaseacar.github.io/_posts/2020-1-6-Deploy-your-java-app-on-AWS-and-reverse-proxy-by-Nginx.md

 layout: post
 date: 2020-01-06
 ---

 ***First of all， I would like to pay my highest respect and appreciation to a friend from the other side of the earth,  whose name is Shell845.
 Although we haven't met each other yet,  she has generously given me precious advice on my project.
 Here I wanna say thank you so much!***

-<font size=3>OK, let's go back to the deployment notes.
+OK, let's go back to the deployment notes.
 The target of this blog is taking down the steps and some problems I've came across during the deployment.
 I am deploying my java app on AWS, so first we need to apply for an AWS account, fortunately, AWS is now providing free trial in one year with limited function.
-But it is enough for us to deploy our own blog on it.</font>
+But it is enough for us to deploy our own blog on it.

 ## TOOLs
 ##### AWS EC2